gnolang/gno/docs/how-to-guides/effective-gno.md

 Native tokens are managed by the banker module, separate from GnoVM.
 They're simple, strict, and secure.
-You can create, transfer, and check balances with an RPC call, no Gnovm needed.
+You can create, transfer, and check balances with an RPC call, no GnoVM needed.

 For example, if you're creating a coin for cross-chain transfers, native tokens are your best bet.
 They're IBC-ready and their strict rules offer top-notch